jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/properties/latestconfigurationof.md

 mapping(uint256 => uint256) public override latestConfigurationOf;
 ```

+* Arguments:
   * `_projectId` is the ID of the project to get the latest funding cycle configuration of.
 * The resulting view function can be accessed externally by anyone.
-* The resulting function overrides a function definition from the `IJBFundingCycleStore` interface.
+* The resulting function overrides a function definition from the [`IJBFundingCycleStore`](../../../interfaces/ijbfundingcyclestore.md) interface.